 This is similar to Naked subset, but it affects the cells holding the candidates.
-In this example, we see that the numbers 5, 6, 7 can only be placed in cells 5 or 6 in the first column (marked in a red circle), and that the number 5 can only be inserted in cell number 8.
-Since 6 and 7 must be placed in one of the cells with a red circle, it follows that the number 5 has to be placed in cell number 8, and thus we can remove any other candidates for this cell; in this case, 2 and 3.
+In this example, we see that the numbers 5, 6, 7 can only be placed in cells 5 or 6 in the first column (marked in a red circle), and that the number 5 can only be inserted in cell number 8 (marked in a blue circle).
+Since 6 and 7 must be placed in one of the cells with a red circle, it follows that the number 5 has to be placed in cell number 8, and thus we can remove any other candidates from the 8th cell; in this case, 2 and 3.

 This method can work when you look at cells comprising a rectangle, such as the cells marked in red.
 In this example, let's say that the red and blue cells all have the number 5 as candidate numbers.
 Now, imagine if the red cells are the only cells in column 2 and 8 in which you can put 5.

 In this case you obviously need to put a 5 in two of the red cells, and you also know they cannot both be in the same row.
 Well, now, this means you can eliminate 5 as the candidate for all the blue cells.
 This is because in the top row, either the first or the second red cell must have a 5, and the same can be said about the lower row.